sorru94/astarte-device-sdk-zephyr/README.md

 ```
 or simply launch a build of the project.

-After this you'll be able to include the generate header file:
+After this you'll be able to include the generated header file:
 ```c
 #include "astarte_generated_interfaces.h"
 ```